B.A. in Political Science

-Total units required for major: 36 (all courses are 3 units)
+Total units required for major: 36-39 units* (all courses are 3 units)

 Required lower division core courses (6 units)

-NOTE: These courses must be completed before, or concurrently with, enrollment in the first 6 units of upper division major courses.
+NOTE: In addition to PLSI 2 (American Government), these courses must be completed before, or concurrently with, enrollment in the first 6 units of upper division major courses.

 Required upper division core courses (12 units)

 - PLSI 120 - International Politics (must first complete all GE Foundation classes, A1, A2, A3, and B4, with grades of C or better.
 Must also have passed GE Breadth Area D courses with a grade of D or better.
 Freshmen may not take this course.)

 - PLSI 140 - Approaches to Comparative Politics (must first pass PLSI 1 with a grade of C or better)

 - PLSI 150 - Public Policy Making